harrisonlab/phytophthora_fragariae/RNA_Seq_scripts/Co-Expression_Analysis.md

 done
 ```

-Parse fisher results files to fewer files by p-values
+Parse fisher results files to fewer files by type and hypothesis being tested

 ```bash
 for Type in up down equal